Word JS API parity

-Office.js verb mapping.
-Migrating a Word add-in to this toolkit is a rename.
-Parity is enforced at compile time.
+Office.js verb mapping for the DOCX agent toolkit.
+Migrating a Word add-in is mostly a rename; parity with the bridge is enforced at compile time.

 The toolkit shadows the shape of Microsoft's Office.js Word API on purpose.
 If your model has been trained on Office.js examples, it picks up our tools without re-prompting.
 If you're migrating a Word add-in, the rename map below is the only diff.

-WordCompatBridge is a TypeScript type alias that formally documents every method we mirror.
+WordCompatBridge is a TypeScript interface that formally documents every method we mirror.
 A compile-time static assertion fails the build if a method goes out of sync.

 Verb map